Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Methodology

 \textbf{Data processing and categorization.} To extract the collaboration surrounding a patient, we identify all notes related to the patient and the HCPs who have reviewed, written, or edited these notes using EHR access logs.
 Each note is further characterized by three variables: the category of the note's intent, the category of its content, and a label indicating whether it was created during an inpatient period.
 There are five intent categories, including \textit{Orders} and \textit{Patient Clinical Information}, and 32 content categories, such as \textit{Order Canceled} and \textit{Note Signed}.
 For each HCP, we provide context into their role in the collaboration using four variables: title, type, specialty, and a label indicating whether they are a resident.
 There are seven titles (e.g., \textit{MD} or \textit{RN}), 12 types (e.g., \textit{Physician Faculty} or \textit{Physician Fellow}), and 71 specialties (e.g., \textit{Cardiology} or \textit{Dermatology}).

 \textbf{Bipartite network construction.} After identifying all participants in the collaboration surrounding a patient (notes and HCPs), we define the information flow among these entities.
 This flow is represented as a directed bipartite network, where notes and HCPs serve as network nodes, and edges capture the reviewing and writing events recorded in the EHR system.
 For example, if $HCP_A$ reviews $Note_B$, an edge is established from $Note_B$ to $HCP_A$, indicating that the information from $Note_B$ flows toward $HCP_A$.
 The bipartite nature of this collaboration network ensures that edges only form between a note and an HCP, but not between two notes or two HCPs.
 This reflects the fact that interactions among HCPs within the EHR are always mediated through notes rather than direct communication.
 Finally, the variables extracted to characterize each note and HCP are assigned as node attributes.
 The constructed collaboration networks are illustrated in \figref{fig:networkExample}.
+We adopt a stratified 5-fold cross-validation strategy, where patients are split into training and testing sets within each fold to ensure no overlap, helping the model learn generalizable characteristics rather than overfitting to previously seen data.